myefomit/mor/README.md

-# Mor
+# Mor (early stage)

 Hello there!
 This is a simple rack-based lightweight MVC framework (yes, yet another mvc).

 Key Features: